Stop Using This Item If You Care About Your Dog's Safety

 Reasons why I strongly discourage using a retractable leash:

-1. They don’t train your dog how to properly walk on a leash
+1. It is a horrible tool to train your dog how to properly walk on a leash

 Retractable leashes are confusing for dogs because the distance they are allowed to go is always changing.